ltfschoen/opengov-bot/README.md

      WishForChange, ReferendumKiller
      ```
 5. Set appropriate permissions for the channel
+   - IMPORTANT: Ensure permissions granted to the bot app itself, not just the roles
 6. Copy the channel ID (right-click > Copy ID) and add it to your `.env` file as `DISCORD_FORUM_CHANNEL_ID`

 ### Discord Bot Setup